 Sonic Genetics offers genetic counselling on request by your doctor.
 This counselling is provided by phone or video link within a few days of the request being received, and at no additional cost.

 Sonic Genetics offers post-test genetic counselling on request by your doctor.
 This, too, is provided by phone or video link after you have received your result and at no additional cost.
 Post-test genetic counselling can help to understand what the results mean for you and your family.
 It can help you prepare for talking to your family about how the result impacts them.
 Post-test genetic counselling doesn’t replace your doctor’s management of FH.
 It is essential that you also discuss these results with your doctor.
+Click here to learn more about genetic counselling for FH through Sonic Genetics.

 What results could I expect from my genetic test?